-The electronic version of the Annual Report is available at www.cardinalstoneregistrars.com.
-Shareholders who have provided their email addresses to the Registrars will receive the electronic version of the Annual Report via email.
-Furthermore, shareholders who are interested in receiving the electronic version of the Annual Report are kindly required to request for it via email to adetoun.akingbojule@cardinalstone.com.
+The electronic version of the Annual Report is available online for viewing and download at our website www.okomunigeria.com.
+Shareholders who have provided their email addresses to the Registrar will receive the electronic version of the Annual Report via email.
+Furthermore, shareholders who are interested in receiving the electronic version of the Annual Report are kindly required to request via email to raymond.akokota@cardinalstone.com

-E-DIVIDEND
+5. E-Dividend